jakobsche/polynomial/README.md

 ### CreatePolynomial

+function CreatePolynomial: TPolynomial; cdecl;

 returns a handle to a newly created polynomial.
+The returned type is an unsigned 32 bit integer or a pointer.
 This is the first parameter of every following function to identify the polynomial it works on.

 ### DestroyPolynomial

+procedure DestroyPolynomial(var P: TPolynomial); cdecl;

 frees the memory of the given polynomial.
 It has to be called for polynomials being created with the function CreatePolynomial only.
-After that the handle being initialized with CreatePolynomial is invalid.
+After that the handle P is invalid.

 ### GetDegree

+function GetDegree(P: TPolynomial): Integer; cdecl;

 returns the degree of the polynomial.

 ### SetDegree

+procedure SetDegree(P: TPolynomial; AValue: Integer; cdecl;

-sets the degree of the polynomial.
+sets the degree of P to AValue.

 ### GetCoefficient

+function GetCoefficient(P: TPolynomial; AnIndex: Integer): Double; cdecl;

-returns the coefficient at the given position of the polynomial.
+returns the coefficient at the given index position of the polynomial.

 ### SetCoefficient

+procedure SetCoefficient(P:TPolynomial; AnIndex:Integer; AValue: Double); cdecl;

-sets the coefficient at the given position of the polynomial.
+sets the coefficient at the given index position of the polynomial.

 ### GetPolynomialValue

+function GetPolynomialValue(P: TPolynomial; x: Double): Double; cdecl;

-returns the value of the given polynomial for the given argument.
+returns the value of P for the given argument.

 ### GetDerivation

+function GetDerivation(P: TPolynomial; n: Integer): TPolynomial; cdecl;

-returns a polynomial that is the n-th derivation of the given polynomial.
+returns a polynomial that is the n-th derivation of P.

 ### GetTangent

+function GetTangent(P: TPolynomial; x0:Double): TPolynomial; cdecl;

-returns a polynomial describing the tangent of the given polynomial at the given position.
+returns a polynomial describing the tangent of P at position x0.

 ### GetSecant